sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-04-16-user-threads-jmeter-supports.md

 gh-badge: [star, follow]
 comments: true
 ---
-In this article we are going to learn how to calculate **number of users a single jmeter** instance can support?
+In this article we are going to learn how to calculate **number of users in a single jmeter** instance can support?

 This is very important as, after creating scenario and test cases, we need to run using Jmeter.
 Before going deeper into the conversation, we need to consider following facts , assumptions and steps to know the number.